fer-hnndz/dotfiles/README.md

 ### Equalizer

-I use `EasyEffects`.
+I use `EasyEffects`. \
 I've also included some presets in the `extra-config` folder. \
 To apply the presets, move them to `~/.config/easyeffects/output` and select them in the EasyEffects GUI.

-For equalizer effects to work, install these plugins:
+For equalizer effects to work, install EasyEffects and the required plugins:

-- calf
-- lsp-plugins

 ```bash
 $ sudo pacman -S easyeffects calf lsp-plugins